AndrewWalker251/traffic_sign_classifier/writeup_AW.md

 The below discussion covers some of the changes I made to try and improve the validation accuracy.

-##### Improvement 1.
+##### Test 1.
 Attempt to reduce overfitting
-- Add a dropout layer after the first and second convolution layer (after the relu) and after the first fully connected layer.
-Keep_prob = 0.5 lr = 0.001 batch size = 128
+Added a dropout layer after the first and second convolution layer (after the relu) and after the first fully connected layer.
+Keep_prob = 0.5
+lr = 0.001
+batch size = 128